kramerc/meretest/README.md

 ### CMake

-It is possible to add the `test` make target with CMake and have it work with SimpleTest.
+It is possible to add the `test` make target with CMake and have it work with MereTest.
 It is best not to use CMake's testing commands as those are more geared towards CTest.

 If you're creating an executable, an object library target can be used in order to avoid compiling your main source files twice.